SugiPHP/Config/README.md

 Config
 ======

-SugiPHP\Config can read several different type of files (php, json, ini, neon, yaml, etc.) and interpret them as configuration options.
+SugiPHP\Config can read several different type of files (php, json, yaml, ini, etc.) and interpret them as configuration options.
 With simple get("your.key") method you can retrieve corresponding config value.

 Loaders